HeshanKarunaratne/aws/README.md

 239 .
 Which actions can a system administrator take to connect to the EC2 instance?
 - Use amazon E2 Instance Connect and use the AWS Systems Manager Session Manager are the solutions

+240 .
+Which of the following are VPC resources?
+- Subnets and IG are the solution

+241 .
+Which AWS service of tool helps to centrally manage billing and allow controlled access to resources across AWS accounts?
+- AWS Organization is the solution

+242 .
+A company needs to implement identity management for a fleet of mobile apps that are running in the AWS Cloud.
+Which AWS service will meet this requirement?
+- AWS Security Hub is used to centralize security checks and not a solution
+- Cognito is the solution

+243 .
+A company needs to build an application that uses AWS services.
+The application will be delivered to residents in European countries.
+The company must abide by regional regulatory requirements.
+Which AWS service or program should the company use to determine which AWS services meet the regional requirements?
+- AWS Compliance Program is the solution

+244 .
+Which design principle is achieved by following the reliability pillar of the AWS well architected framework?
+- Testing recovery procedures is the solution

+245 .
+A user is able to set up a master payer account to view consolidated billing reports through?
+- AWS Organizations is the solution

+246 .
+Which AWS service or feature is used to send both text and email messages from distributed applications?
+- AWS SNS is the solution

+247 .
+A company is using Amazon EC2 auto scaling to scale its Amazon EC2 instances.
+Which benefit of the AWS Cloud does this example illustrate?
+- Elasticity is the solution

+248 .
+What are the five pillars of AWS well architected framework?
+- Operation Excellence, Reliability, Performance Efficiency, Security and Cost Optimization

+249 .
+An ecommerce company has migrated its IT infrastructure from an on premises data center to the AWS cloud.
+Which cost is the companys direct responsibility?
+- Cost of application software licenses is the solution

+250 .
+Which of the following is a cloud benefit that AWS offers to its users?
+- The ability to deploy to AWS on a global scale is the solution

+251 .